hsachinraj/Azurelabs/jenkins/README.md

     ![Configuring VSTS Git URL](images/jenkins-vstsrepo.png)

-    VSTS Git repos are private.
+    **Note:** VSTS Git repos are private.
 So you will need to provide the credentials to access the repository.
 If you have not set the Git crednetials, you can do it from VSTS
     ![Generating Git Credentials](images/vsts-generategitcreds.png)

 1. Select **Add | Jenkins** to add a new credential.
 Save the user name and password and click **Add** to close the wizard